 - Knot the black strips tightly with the yellow strips for additional strength in the joint.
 Trim the black ends.

 - Wrap the yellow around the connection point, looping, crossing, and knotting on opposite sides, until you have fully covered the sides of the connection and created a nice fat bottom for your flame to taper from.

 - To finish, securely tie the yellow strands together in a tight knot.
 This gives a smaller end than our usual all-strand overhand loop end knot.
-Trim the ends.
+Trim the loose ends.
 Finished!

 🚨 Safety first, furfriends!
 Remember, no matter what a toy is made of or how it’s made, toys are meant for supervised interactive play.
 Know your dog before giving him or her any new toy.
 Some dogs try to eat toys or parts (whether bought or handmade) and that’s dangerous.
 Toys are for playing, and playtime is always safer (and more fun!) with you involved.
 You can read more in our dog toy safety post, including tips and helpful links for safer playtime.
 Have fun and play safe!